MTJB/marktjbrown.com/_posts/2020-10-20-using-testcontainers-for-integration-testing.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">You don&#39;t. <br><br>You test them using integration tests against the actual DB using Docker or <a href="https://twitter.com/testcontainers?ref_src=twsrc%5Etfw">@testcontainers</a></p>&mdash; Vlad Mihalcea (@vlad_mihalcea) <a href="https://twitter.com/vlad_mihalcea/status/1196026201669881857?ref_src=twsrc%5Etfw">November 17, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## 👋 Introduction
-As a follow on from my last post about running sql server in docker, I thought i’d write about something that I have just introduced for the first time into one of my projects – in the hope that some of you feel as passionate as I do about testing your production code (and not just the equivalent in [H2](https://www.h2database.com/html/main.html)-specific syntax 😱).
+As a follow on from my last post about running sql server in docker, I thought I’d write about something that I have just introduced into one of my projects – in the hope that some of you feel as passionate as I do about testing your production code (and not just the equivalent in [H2](https://www.h2database.com/html/main.html)-specific syntax 😱).
 I hope that through this post I can show you how easy it is to include this dependency into your project, and be on your way to having your integration tests running against your production database!

-You can use any resource in your tests that has a docker image (E.g. databases, web browsers, message queues, etc) but in this post I will be outlining how to include testcontainers’ own [MS SQL Server Module](https://www.testcontainers.org/modules/databases/mssqlserver/) alongside [Spock](https://spockframework.org/) to write your integration tests.
+You can use any resource in your tests that has a docker image (E.g. databases, web browsers, message queues, etc.) but in this post I will be outlining how to include testcontainers own [MS SQL Server Module](https://www.testcontainers.org/modules/databases/mssqlserver/) alongside [Spock](https://spockframework.org/) to write your integration tests.

 All code in this post is available open source under the MIT licence on my [GitHub](https://github.com/MTJB/blog-code-examples), so please feel free to check it out use it as you wish for your own projects.

 ## 🧐 Requirements
 In order to use testcontainers, you will of course need to have Docker [installed and running](https://docs.docker.com/desktop/).
-You will also need to add the the testcontainer depencies for MSSQLServer, for example (in Gradle);
+You will also need to add the testcontainer dependency for MSSQLServer, for example (in Gradle);

 ```groovy
 testCompile 'org.testcontainers:testcontainers:1.14.3'